MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 2
 ```

 We talk about types next, which helps to see why we needed parenthesis above to avoid creating a list containing a function, and instead have the list contain the results of the function.
-It's a *type error*.

 ## References